Ministry of Health Singapore. All Rights Reserved.

 Avoid food that can be a choking hazard:

 Routines are great not just for you, but for the baby too.
-Establish a fixed time for breakfast, lunch, dinner and snack time, and get your baby used to the schedule.
-All the meals should be taken preferably at the same place, such as the dining table.
+It doesn’t matter at what age your baby starts to eat solid food.
+You should try to establish a fixed time for breakfast, lunch, dinner and snack time, and get your baby used to the schedule as soon as you can.
+All meals should be taken preferably at the same place, such as the dining table.
 The routine helps your baby get used to eating solids.

 You are going to need both your hands to feed your baby, so keep your baby sitting upright, safe and secure in a high chair.